Reactions to the Mishima Incident: Writers and Cultural figures

-It seems like the more you love and respect a writer, the less you can understand him.
-For me, this was the case with the literature of Riichi Yokomitsu-kun.
-Since Mishima-kun's death, I have been unable to stop thinking of Yokomitsu-kun.
-It is not that the tragedies and thoughts of these two genius writers are similar.
-It is because Yokomitsu-kun was my one and only greatly respected friend the same age as me, and Mishima-kun was my one and only greatly respected friend the younger than me.
-I wonder if I will ever meet greatly respected alive friend again, after these two.
+And yet, I find that the writers I felt affectionate most and deeply revered are often the very ones who elude my full understanding.
+Such was the case for me with the literature of Riichi Yokomitsu-kun.
+Ever since Mishima-kun's death, I cannot help but be reminded of Yokomitsu-kun.
+I do not mean to suggest that the tragedies or thoughts of these two genius writers resemble one another.
+Rather, it is because Yokomitsu-kun was my peer and an irreplaceable master-friend (師友, shiyu), while Mishima-kun was my junior and an irreplaceable master-friend.
+I wonder if, after losing these two, I will ever meet such living master-friends again in my lifetime.'"